Skip to Content

 animals in the philippines: dugong

 The dugong is a species of sea cow found throughout the warm latitudes of the Indian and western Pacific Oceans.
-Dugongs are cousins of manatees and have a similar plump appearance but a dolphin fluke-like tail.
-And unlike manatees, which use freshwater areas, the dugong is strictly a marine mammal.
+Dugongs, closely related to manatees, share a similar plump body shape but are distinguished by their dolphin-like fluke tails.
+Unlike manatees, which are known to inhabit freshwater environments, dugongs are exclusively marine mammals.

 Like all sea cows, the dugong is herbivorous, and it primarily grazes on sea grasses and spends most of its time in seagrass beds.

-Where to see animals in the Philippines: Today, only isolated populations survive, most notably in the waters of the Calamian Islands in Palawan, Isabela in Luzon, Guimaras, and Mindanao.
-The dugong became the first marine animal protected by Philippine law, with harsh penalties for harming them.
+Where to see animals in the Philippines: Currently, only scattered populations of dugongs remain, with significant groups found in the waters around the Calamian Islands in Palawan, Isabela in Luzon, Guimaras, and Mindanao.
+The dugong is the first marine animal to receive protection under Philippine law, which includes stringent penalties for causing them harm.

 #9 Whaleshark